 Search for System Restore using Cortana and click on Create a restore point.

-Inside System Properties window, click on System Restore
+Inside the System Properties window, click on System Restore.

 Inside the System Restore window, select the option labeled Choose a different restore point and hit the Next button

-Select a particular restore point you saved before manually.
-You can also select any restore point present in the list and hit the Next button to initialize the restoration process.
-After the process is done successfully, you will be reverted to the state you saved before.
+Select a particular restore point that you saved manually beforehand.
+You can also select any restore point from the list and hit the ‘Next’ button to initiate the restoration process.
+After the process is successfully completed, you will revert to the state you had previously saved.

 Restoring the System if you can’t Boot to Windows:

-If you are unable to boot into your Windows 10, then you can follow along these steps.
+If you are unable to boot into Windows 10, then you can follow these steps.

 Open the Advanced Options by following this guide on How to start Windows 10 in Safe Mode.

-Inside Advanced options, click on System Restore and follow along the same procedure by selecting the Restore Point you created before.
-Your Windows will be restored back to the state which you saved before.
+Inside the Advanced Options, click on System Restore and follow the same procedure by selecting the Restore Point you created earlier.
+Your Windows will revert back to the state that you saved previously.